The Himalayan Times

 The Himalayan Times is an English-language broadsheet newspaper published and distributed daily in Nepal.
 Rajan Pokhrel is the acting editor.
-In the annual newspaper classification report published by Press Council Nepal, it was placed in the A+ category, the highest possible rank.
+The newspaper has previously received recognition from Press Council Nepal, including the Press Council Code of Conduct Journalism Award in 2021.
+However, the newspaper has also faced complaints and action from the Press Council over journalistic conduct.
+In 2025, Press Council Nepal reportedly blacklisted The Himalayan Times following a complaint concerning its reporting, although the newspaper disputed the decision.
+The newspaper has also appeared in Press Council records concerning complaints about published content.

 The newspaper was founded on 23 November 2001.
 It is based in Maharajgunj, Kathmandu.
-It is owned by International Media Network Nepal (Pvt) Ltd which in turn is owned by a Nepali investors.
+It is owned by International Media Network Nepal (Pvt) Ltd which in turn is owned by Nepali investors.
 The paper's competitors tried to organise and lobby against the entry of foreign-owned newspaper in the country, but were not successful.

 At the time of its founding, it published in 12 pages, six of them coloured, and was priced as Rs 2.
-Within a year, it had become one of the premier English language dailies in Nepal, and claimed to be number one in terms of english news paper readership.
+Within a year, it had become one of the premier English language dailies in Nepal, and claimed to be number one in terms of English news paper readership.